zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-apex-spreadsheet-app/README.md

 ## Log into your Workspace ##
+If you're signed in as an existing user, skip to the next section.
+Otherwise if you're a new user or signed in as Admin, follow these steps.

 1. Click on the link within the success message {easiest technique} OR Click on the Admin user (top right), click **Sign Out**, and then click **Return to Sign In Page**.

     ![](img/section1/image8.png)